gabrielpetersson/fast-grid/README.md

 | Filtering | 110ms |
 | Time to initialize and show rows | 1.5ms |
 | Scroll 40 rows every frame + filter same time every 300ms | 45fps |

+### Need an even more performant table?
+This is the most performant _DOM-based_ table.
+The fastest table ever built (by far), directly using the GPU and streaming rows efficiently from a custom DB, is [dataland.io](https://dataland.io/).
+It can render billions of rows at ~5x FPS versus a DOM-based table.

 ### Disclaimers
 In the example, sorting is still blocking main thread, meaning it drops frames.
 Adding to the custom event loop soon